 Trystan Süll’s breath steamed through the burgundy cloth wrapped around his pale lips as he peered down into the mountain path.
 Everything was laid out before him from his perch in the cliffs some fifty feet above, cerulean eyes taking in the snowy trail in instants.
 With practiced efficiency he registered every detail, memorizing every shadow, every dip and bump of stone beneath the winter white.
 The scene opened up to him like clear water filling a dirty lake to reveal hidden depths.

-Quickly satisfied Trystan crouched low, reaching back and to free the heavy black bow slung over his shoulder.
+Quickly satisfied Trystan crouched low, reaching back to free the heavy black bow slung over his shoulder.
 Both sabers sheathed at his right hip rattled when he strung the weapon with rapid ease, drawing a thin black arrow from the leather quiver by his knee.

 Nocking it, he stilled.